tridivb/attention_based_tbn/README.md

 # Attention based Temporal Binding Network

+This is a framework to train single-modal and multi-modal networks for action recognition from videos using 2D CNNs.
+We provide a wide-range of configuration parameters which allow experimenting with various settings.
+The data sampling is done by segmenting action clips and then aggregating their scores to predict the final class over the whole clip.
+The framework is able to both synchronously and asynchronously sample the data during training.

-This work is part of my Master Thesis titled "A Study of Audio effectiveness for Action Recognition from egocentric videos".
+For a more detailed overview, you can take a look at my Master Thesis titled "A Study of Audio effectiveness for Action Recognition from egocentric videos".
 The complete writeup can be found at [thesis/Master_Thesis.pdf](thesis/Master_Thesis.pdf).

 ## Getting Started
 Clone the repo and set it up in your local drive